Banking on renewable energy, Norway outlines roadmap to turn into ‘green industrial giant’

 In a bid to accelerate the energy transition, the Norwegian government will continue its efforts to promote CO2 management, hydrogen and electrification as important contributions to cutting emissions from the Norwegian industry and achieving the temperature target specified in the Paris Agreement.

-As access to clean and affordable power will be of great importance for investment decisions in the industry in the future, Vestre states that “there will be no green industrial adventure without renewable energy.
+As the access to clean and affordable power will be of great importance for investment decisions in the industry in the future, Vestre states that “there will be no green industrial adventure without renewable energy.
 Therefore, we want to increase power production, reduce the license processing time and strengthen the capacity of the power grid.
 It must happen quickly.”

-The country’s government further emphasised that the speed and efficiency of adopting an emission-free future depend to a large extent on access to renewable power, industrial areas, infrastructure, raw materials, capital, technology and expertise.
+The country’s government further emphasises that the speed and efficiency of adopting an emission-free future depend to a large extent on access to renewable power, industrial areas, infrastructure, raw materials, capital, technology and expertise.

 “We will enter into a dialogue with the business community and the main organizations about climate partnerships, to find out how we can equip ourselves to realize the potential for rapid emissions cuts.
 Climate partnerships will contribute to a common understanding of what is needed to achieve the climate goals and anchor necessary emission reductions in the industry,” adds Vestre.